mistyb01/kanagame/README.md

 - [] choose to practice hiragana, katakana, or both
 - [] choose to include diacritics
 - [] choose to include monographs, digraphs, or both

+step 5: nice ux touches

+- [] show progress bar / how many cards are left
+- [x] show correct/incorrect answers on the results